ansible/awx/docs/docsite/rst/userguide/inventories.rst

   .. image:: ../common/images/inventories-create-source-rhaap-example.png

 4. Use the **Source Variables** field to override variables used by the ``controller`` inventory plugin.
 Enter variables using either JSON or YAML syntax.
 Use the radio button to toggle between the two.
-For a detailed description of these variables, view the `controller inventory plugin <https://cloud.redhat.com/ansible/automation-hub/repo/published/ansible/controller/content/inventory/controller>`__ (requires your Red Hat Customer login).

 .. _ug_customscripts: